eurekasfray/muggle/README.md

 - If we can document with rendered markdown, it would be easier to read documentation, enjoy it, structure it (because we now have it's big picture)
 - I love wikis because they are pleasant for viewing and reading, but they wikis are separate from code and can become out of sync.
 - I wanted to make build a server.
 I built my first server from [Ruslan Spivak](https://ruslanspivak.com/) in his [three](https://ruslanspivak.com/lsbaws-part1/) [part](http://ruslanspivak.com/lsbaws-part2/) [series](http://ruslanspivak.com/lsbaws-part3/): *Let's Build A Web Server*.
-If your interested, you may want to visit [mujina93/WSGIServer][wsgiserver_github], because some code in the series are no longer compatible since the introduction of Python 3.
+If you're interested, you may want to visit [mujina93/WSGIServer][wsgiserver_github], because some code in the series are no longer compatible since the introduction of Python 3.
 The [mujina93/WSGIServer][wsgiserver_github] repository provides Python 3 compatible code with extensive code documentation that dives into how Ruslan's code works.

 ## Inspiration